 Sgt.
 Raymond Phillip Mason was born on April 17, 1917, in Maywood, Illinois, and lived at 112 South 11th Avenue in Maywood.
 He and his sister were the children of Katherine and Harold Mason.
 His mother would later marry, Carl Bergstrom, and Ray would have a half-sister and half-brother from this marriage.
 Ray attended both Washington and Emerson Grade Schools, in Maywood, and was a member of the Proviso Township High School Class of 1935.

-One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
+One group of 17 soldiers left Maywood on Wednesday, November 27th at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip, one of the main topics was were they going to live in tents or barracks.
-They reached the base late in the day on Thursday and found they were housed in barracks for the night.
-The next day, they were moved to tents with stoves in them for heat.
+During the trip, one of the main topics was whether they were going to live in tents or barracks at the fort.

 Most of the soldiers made the trip to Ft.
-Knox by train on Thursday, November 28.
-They marched down Madison to Fifth Avenue in Maywood Street and then north to the Chicago & Northwestern train station.
+Knox by train on Thursday, November 28th.
+They marched west on Madison Street to Fifth Avenue, in Maywood, and then north to the Chicago & Northwestern train station.
 In B Company’s case, they rode on the same train as A Company from Janesville, Wisconsin.
-After the company’s equipment and two tanks were loaded onto the train, it entered Chicago, where the soldiers rode busses to the Illinois Central Station and boarded a train that took them to Ft.
+In Chicago, the soldiers rode buses to the Illinois Central train station and boarded another train.
+The flatcars with their tanks were transferred onto the tracks of the Illinois Central and added to the train that took the men and tanks to Ft.
 Knox.
 Once at the fort, they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
-The soldiers lived in six-man tents which had stoves for heat since their barracks were not finished.
-When he arrived at the fort he was a Private.
-The battalion had a total of eight tanks which they were ordered not to abuse.
+The soldiers were assigned to smaller temporary barracks because their barracks weren’t finished.

 Those men who did go home arrived back at the base just before breakfast, which was at 6:00 A.M. on December 26.
 1st/Sgt.
 Richard Danca was waiting for them since he had the job of picking men to be transferred to the soon-to-be-formed HQ Company.
 35 men were picked because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
 Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.